The Monsterizer

 • Git: Version control.

-• Node: I use a few utility scripts which I wrote in node to handle a few repetetive tasks in my repository.
+• Node: I use a few utility scripts which I wrote in Node to handle a few repetetive tasks in my repository.

 • React: UI framework.